Table of Contents

 Patients with bacterial pericarditis are usually more poorly, have another infectious focus such as pneumonia, and have a high-grade fever.
 Respiratory distress and tachycardia are also common signs of bacterial pericarditis.
 Like viral pericarditis, patients usually complain of chest pain that is alleviated by sitting and leaning forward.

 A pericardial friction rub is commonly heard in children with viral pericarditis.
 A friction rub might not be audible in bacterial pericarditis, especially in young infants with purulent pericarditis.
 Patients with large pericardial effusions might not have a friction rub.
 When pericardial effusions are large, heart sounds become muffled.

-Patients might also develop cardiac tamponade which is characterized by weak peripheral pulses, cool hands and feet, low blood pressure and tachycardia.
+Patients might also develop cardiac tamponade which is characterized by weak peripheral pulses, cool hands, and feet, low blood pressure, and tachycardia.
 Heart sounds on examination are usually muffled.
-The symptoms of cardiac tamponade are due to venous congestion due to impaired venous return to the heart and a low cardiac output.
+The symptoms of cardiac tamponade are due to venous congestion due to impaired venous return to the heart and low cardiac output.
 Due to venous congestion, an elevated nonpulsatile jugular venous pulse might be evident on physical examination if the patient develops a cardiac tamponade.
 Pulmonary edema might also develop as a complication to venous congestion.

 Pulsus paradoxus is characterized by an inspiratory decrease in blood pressure of more than 10 mm Hg, and is commonly seen in patients with cardiac tamponade.

 Diagnostic Workup for Pediatric Infective Pericarditis